Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ___________

 ## Fact Sheet
-The following table displays an overview of the functionality for the Nedap Ons connector for HelloID Provisioning and Service Automation.
+The following table displays an overview of the functionality of the Nedap Ons connector for HelloID Provisioning and Service Automation.

 |Nedap Accounts |Supported by Nedap    |Supported by HelloID provisioning |Supported by HelloID Service Automation|
 | ------------ | ----------- |----------- |----------- |